JackPercival/chihuaWalk/README.md

 #### PostgreSQL

 I used PostgreSQL as the database, as it is easy to setup and use, especially when making calls with SQLAlchemy.

+#### Werkzeug

+Werkzeug was used for hashing user passwords during sign up and authentication.
+No plain text passwords are stored in the database, only hashed passwords.

 #### SQLAlchemy